 The Canadian Community Health Surveys, conducted in 2004 and 2015 using 24-hour dietary recalls, found red meat (fresh and processed) declined 14 grams from 75 grams to 61 grams.
-On average, Canadians are consuming red and processed meats within the amounts recommended in Canada's Food Guide.
+On average, Canadians are consuming red and processed meats within moderate and reasonable amounts.